-TinyTERM ITX for Mac includes a function key button bar below the main window.
+TinyTERM for Mac includes a function key button bar below the main window.

 It can be turned on and off from the Emulation tab of TinyTERM's Preferences,